mitsuhiko/lucumr/2008/1/1/python-template-engine-comparison.rst

 that syntax or a similar one too) but some of the restrictions seem still ridiculous.
-When I looked at all those Django templates I created over the time I noticed that I often moved calculations into template tags that could be function calls, that I did other calculations in in the view functions that did not belong there and even more important: that you could replace 95% of the custom template tags with function calls or function calls with an enclosed template block if the template engine had proper expressions.
+When I looked at all those Django templates I created over the time I noticed that I often moved calculations into template tags that could be function calls, that I did other calculations in the view functions that did not belong there and even more important: that you could replace 95% of the custom template tags with function calls or function calls with an enclosed template block if the template engine had proper expressions.
 This lead to the development of what is now known as Jinja.
-The syntax, the fact that it's sandboxed and the designed friendliness is still very similar to Django, but unlike Django python like expressions are possible in Jinja.
+The syntax, the fact that it's sandboxed and the designed friendliness is still very similar to Django, but unlike Django, Python like expressions are possible in Jinja.

 I'm using Jinja wherever I think web designers want to work on later on.
 For example as template engine for TextPress or other applications that